 Whilst a long-term view is important to have, dealing with the immediate is of great concern to businesses which is why there are a number of schemes and services available to help businesses overcome the current challenges of recruitment.

-Skills Brokerage Service: Growth Platform’s team of expert Skills Brokers provide free impartial advice and will work with you to really understand your skills needs.
+Skills Brokerage Service: Be More’s team of expert Skills Brokers provide free impartial advice and will work with you to really understand your skills needs.
 Our Skills Brokers are fully aware of the range of funding available for skills across the city region, and can support you to find, and applying for, funding.
 They can also support you to make the most of current apprenticeship funding, including current incentive payments from Government of up to £4,000 per apprentice.
-Find out more here.